ankane/lockbox/README.md

 - Requires you to only manage a single encryption key (with the option to have more)
 - Makes migrating existing data and key rotation easy

+Lockbox aims to make encryption as friendly and intuitive as possible.
 Encrypted fields and files behave just like unencrypted ones for maximum compatibility with 3rd party libraries and existing code.

 Learn [the principles behind it](https://ankane.org/modern-encryption-rails), [how to secure emails with Devise](https://ankane.org/securing-user-emails-lockbox), and [how to secure sensitive data in Rails](https://ankane.org/sensitive-data-rails).